Evelyn Quan Wang: Development

 The character that would become Evelyn Quan Wang was originally written with Jackie Chan in mind, but directors Daniel Kwan and Daniel Scheinert later decided to revise the role as a woman, feeling that the husband-wife dynamic would resonate more strongly with audiences.
 Initially named Michelle Wang, after their first choice for the role, Michelle Yeoh, Kwan and Scheinert said, "We are doing this for Michelle Yeoh."
-Yeoh, however, insisted that the character be renamed to Evelyn to give her an independent identity, separate from Yeoh’s own persona, particularly as one of the alternate versions of Evelyn was a martial artist and film star like Yeoh herself.
+Yeoh, however, insisted that the character be renamed to Evelyn to give her an independent identity, separate from Yeoh's own persona, particularly as one of the alternate versions of Evelyn was a martial artist and film star like Yeoh herself.
 Yeoh explained, "Evelyn deserves her own story to be told.
 This is a very ordinary mother and housewife...
 I don't like to integrate me, Michelle Yeoh, into the characters that I play, because they all deserve their own journey and their stories to be told."

 In August 2018, it was announced that Yeoh had been cast as the lead in what was described as an "interdimensional action film" from Kwan and Scheinert, with Anthony and Joe Russo producing.

 Character biography

-Evelyn Quan Wang was born in China.
+Evelyn Quan was born in China.
 In the main universe, as a young woman, she elopes with her husband, Waymond Wang, to the United States, defying her father's wishes and risking disownment.

 Upon settling in California, Evelyn becomes disillusioned with their modest lifestyle and the monotonous task of running a laundromat.
 Although she initially finds joy in the birth of their daughter, Joy, she later struggles with the challenges of raising her as a rebellious teenager.

 Throughout her life, Evelyn harbors many unfulfilled ambitions, including dreams of becoming a professional singer.
 The story hints at her numerous attempts to pursue various paths, such as writing a novel, becoming a chef, teaching, becoming a singing coach, and even working as a masseuse, all of which ultimately ended in disappointment.